terrygonguet/auto-i18n/src/content/en/docs.md

 	canUpdate,
 })

-export const handle = async ({ resolve, event }) => {
+export const handle = sequence(i18nHandle, ({ event, resolve }) => {
-	const i18nResult = await i18nHandler(event)
-	if (i18nResult.handled) return i18nResult.response
+	// do your hook stuff
 	return resolve(event)
-}
+})
 ```

-You can call this handler at any point in your `handle` hook.
-You may want to run your session fetching or auth guards before for instance.
+You probably want to run this function after your session/authentication but before the rest of SvelteKit.

-All the values passed to the `createAutoI18NHandler` function are functions too.
+All the values passed to the `createAutoI18NHandle` function are functions too.
 Those whose name start with "can" are guards, allowing you to grant or deny access to any part of the generated routes.
 The other functions are here to transfer data from your storage solution to the format that `auto-i18n` expects.
 Please refer to the [API](#api) section for details.

 ### Client {#usage-client}